openbmc/phosphor-logging/docs/structured-logging.md

 The APIs can handle (and format appropriately) any data of the following
-types: signed or unsigned integers, floating point numbers, booleans, strings (C-strings, std::strings, or std::string_views), and pointers.
+types: signed or unsigned integers, floating point numbers, booleans, strings (C-strings, std::strings, or std::string_views), sdbusplus enums, and pointers.

 The APIs also perform compile-time analysis of the arguments to give descriptive error messages for incorrect parameters or format flags.
 Some examples are: